ophub/amlogic-s9xxx-armbian/README.md

 - ### Backup/Restore EMMC Original System

-Supports backing up/restoring the `EMMC` partition of the box in `TF/SD/USB`.
-Before installing the Armbian system in a brand new box, it is recommended that you back up the Android TV system that comes with the current box so that it can be used in the future to restore the TV system and other situations.
+Supports backing up and restoring the device's `EMMC` partition via `TF/SD/USB`.
+Before installing Armbian on a new device, it is recommended to back up the original Android TV system for future restoration if needed.

-Please boot the Armbian system from `TF/SD/USB` → Enter the command:
+Boot the Armbian system from `TF/SD/USB` and enter the command:

 ```shell
 armbian-ddbr
 ```

-Enter `b` according to the prompt to back up the system, and enter `r` to restore the system.
+Enter `b` at the prompt to back up the system, or `r` to restore.

 > [!IMPORTANT]
-> In addition, the Android system can also be flashed into eMMC using the method of flashing via a cable.
-The download image of the Android system can be found in [Tools](https://github.com/ophub/kernel/releases/tag/tools).
+> Alternatively, the Android system can be flashed directly into eMMC via USB cable.
+Android system images are available in [Tools](https://github.com/ophub/kernel/releases/tag/tools).

 - ### Compile the Kernel in Armbian

-For the usage of compiling the kernel in Armbian, please refer to the [Compile Kernel](compile-kernel) instruction document.
-Log in to the Armbian system → Enter the command:
+For kernel compilation instructions, see the [Compile Kernel](compile-kernel) documentation.
+Log in to the Armbian system and enter the command:

 ```shell
 armbian-kernel -u